What you can expect from us

 Customer Relationship Management System (CRM)

-We've learned that success is achieved through tackling a CRM in manageable pieces – so we started a pilot project with 5 Public Works Services.
+We've learned that success is achieved through tackling a CRM in manageable pieces – so we started a pilot project with 5 Utility Services.
 Water outages, Hydrant issues, Water Connections, Water & Sewer Locates, and Sewer Backups.
-The pilot has been expanded to include 18 services.
-In the future, we will have a permanent CRM solution that will be available to all Divisions.
+The pilot was expanded to include 18 services.
+In the future, we will have a permanent CRM solution that will be available for all services.

-During the pilot, citizens who submit issues on these services are receiving a tracking number.
+During the pilot, citizens who submit issues on some services are receiving a tracking number.
 Citizens will be limited to following up on service status updates by phoning the Customer Service Centre.

 In the short-term, we are re-purposing an existing software solution – similar to the “Report a Pothole” application.
 The temporary CRM is only available to Transportation & Utilities customer service staff to start.

-We want to thank the Transportation & Utilities customer service team.
+We want to thank the customer service team.
 Let’s face it – being first can be a little stressful but we are all in this together and that is why it is a pilot.
 The services in the pilot project provide an opportunity to get started, and also an opportunity to learn what works and what can improve.

 We are evaluating and collecting feedback from the customer service team to determine next steps, including the need for any additional resources as we add new services into the CRM.